yding5/bnp2/README.md

          - Here `YOUR_PYTHON_PATH` is the Python environment that you installed W&B
       2. `] build PyCall`
 3. Play with notebooks as usual

+### How to find your Python path

+1. Activate your virtual environment
+2. Do `which python`